npisanti/of_vscode/README.md

 - openFrameworks 0.10.0 gcc6
 - Microsoft Visual Studio Code IDE 1.27.2

-# vs code setup
+# install visual studio code
-You have to install the [.deb package](https://code.visualstudio.com/docs/?dv=linux64_deb) for VSCode, then in the VSCode extesion marketplace install the language support extension for C/C++ and the C++ Intellisense extension (by [austin](https://github.com/austin-----/code-gnu-global)).
-I also recommend disabling Telemetry options in VSCode preferences, to avoid sending data to Microsoft (thanks for the software but still i would prefer not to).
+You have to install the [.deb package](https://code.visualstudio.com/docs/?dv=linux64_deb) for VSCode, then by the editor's extesion marketplace you have to install the language support extension for C/C++ and the C++ Intellisense extension (by [austin](https://github.com/austin-----/code-gnu-global)).
+I also recommend disabling Telemetry options in VSCode preferences, to avoid sending data to Microsoft ( thanks for the software but still i would prefer not to ).

 # of_code.sh installation
 (will ask for sudo password)